-However, implementing an incremental load necessitates mechanisms for recognizing and monitoring modifications in the source data, using methods like timestamps, flags, or versioning.
-Additionally, it must effectively manage issues like conflicts and duplications, for instance, when a single record undergoes multiple updates.
+However, implementing an incremental load requires mechanisms for recognizing and monitoring modifications in the source data, using methods such as timestamps, flags, or versioning.
+Additionally, it must effectively manage issues such as conflicts and duplication, for instance, when a single record undergoes multiple updates.

-In this article I am focusing on my experience in implementing the optimized data loader integrated into the target system which was SAP Commerce.
+In this article, I focus on my experience implementing an optimized data loader integrated into the target system, which was SAP Commerce.
 Simply put, it handles duplicates and minimizes the number of unnecessary database writes.

 Implementing an optimized data loader for incremental updates, particularly in complex environments like SAP Commerce (formerly Hybris), requires a nuanced understanding of the data flow and an effective strategy for minimizing unnecessary writes to the database.
 Let’s focus on efficiently handling product data, availability, prices, order statuses, and customer information.